PALOMAR COLLEGE ANITA & STAN MAAG FOOD & NUTRITION CENTER

 Please stop by the Office of Student Affairs (SU 201) or the Student Activities Office (SU 202) to get access to our food pantry.
 You will need to fill out a one time form (link below or we have printed copies for you in our office).
 This form is for internal use and your information remains private.
 You can read more about this at the bottom of this page.

-We welcome all folks to visit our NEW Food & Nutrition Center opening Fall 2018.
+We welcome all folks to visit our NEW Food & Nutrition Center in SU-40A, which opened October 29, 2018.

 - Check Out this Map that shows where our food bank users live and/ or spend most of their time.